Darwin T. Turner Scholars Program

 - Member of an underrepresented group with regard to race, ethnic or tribal background or heritage

-Admission applications are carefully reviewed with invited students asked to submit a scholarship portfolio and provide a statement on their diversity and/or leadership experiences.
+Admission applications are carefully reviewed with invited students asked to provide a statement on their diversity and/or leadership experiences.
 Scholarship awardees are chosen by a committee of faculty, staff and alumni representatives from across the university.

-In addition to being awarded scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards at two levels.
-All eligible students will be reviewed for both award levels.
+In addition to being considered for scholarship funding via Cincinnatus, Darwin T. Turner Scholars are considered for financial awards covering in-state tuition, college program fees, and a book allowance.

 Scholarship awards are not limited to financial benefits.
 Since its inception, the Darwin T. Turner Scholars Program has built a strong sense of leadership development, community engagement and personal commitment within a close-knit, supportive community of scholars.